SeldonIO/seldon-core/docs-gb/pipelines.md

 ---
-description: Learn how to build and manage ML pipelines in Seldon Core 2, including model chaining, data transformations, and monitoring components.
-This comprehensive guide covers pipeline creation, conditional logic, data flow management, Kafka integration, tracing, and best practices for deploying complex ML workflows in production environments.
+description: Learn how to create and manage ML inference pipelines in Seldon Core, including model chaining, tensor mapping, and conditional logic.
 ---

 # Pipelines